zahrasalarian/Bioinformatics-Projects/README.md

-# Bioinformatics Mini Projects
+# Bioinformatics Projects

 ## main-1: Semi-Global Alignment

-This project contains an implementation of the proteins' Semi-Global alignment algorithm using dynamic programming and the PAM250 scoring matrix to score matches and mismatches penalties.
+This project contains an implementation of the proteins' Semi-Global alignment algorithm using dynamic programming and the PAM250 scoring matrix to score matches and mismatch penalties.
 For gaps, the constant penalty value is equal to 9.

 ### Input and output formats